 Selected Publication: Solitons and pattern formation in liquid crystals in a rotating magnetic field

 Dr. Kalman Migler is a staff scientist in the Polymers and Complex Fluids Group of the Materials Science and Engineering Division of the National Institute of Standards and Technology (NIST).
 Previously, he was the Complex Fluids Group Leader following eight years as a Physicist in the Polymer Blends and Processing Group.
 Before joining NIST, he was a postdoctoral research fellow at Exxon’s Corporate Research Laboratory and at the Collège de France.
 He earned his Ph.D. in Physics from Brandeis University.

 Awards, Honors and Activities

-Slichter Award, 1997 For developing novel optical probes of polymer properties and effectively transferring these measurement methods to industry to control processing.
+William P. Slichter Award, 1997.
+For developing novel optical probes of polymer properties and effectively transferring these measurement methods to industry to control processing.

-Bronze Medal, 2003 For the development and application of flow visualization metrologies to polymeric materials
+Bronze Medal, Department of Commerce, 2003.
+For the development and application of flow visualization metrologies to polymeric materials

 Materials Science and Engineering